-In the three years I have been researching the sexualization of women in media and violence against women—for which I have analysed over 450 movies—one of the dozens of things I have kept track of is occurrences of men hunting women in film.
-Unfortunately it is common enough and does not only happen in movies about serial killers—far from it (see my post from June 5, 2018).
+In the three years I have been researching the sexualization of women in media and violence against women—for which I have analysed over 450 feature films—one of the dozens of things I have kept track of is occurrences of men hunting women in film.
+It is a common occurrence and does not only happen in movies about serial killers—far from it (see my post from June 5, 2018).
 Filmmakers and audiences appear to relish women being hunted.
-In the opening scene of the first movie even includes a point of view shot, so we are shown the first girl's murder through the killer’s eyes (first-person perspective), which is especially disturbing.
-This film technique can give the viewer the impression he is the one responsible for the action, in this case killing the girl.
+The opening scene of the first movie even includes a point of view shot, so we are shown the first girl's murder through the killer’s eyes (first-person perspective), which is especially disturbing.
+This film technique can give the viewer the impression that he is the one responsible for the action, in this case killing the girl.
 In the “real” world there is a pandemic of violence against women, according to the United Nations.
 Gynocide is a global problem, and the overwhelming majority of women’s killers are men.
 As just one example from just one country: In 2012 UN Deputy High Commissioner for Human Rights Kyung-wha Kang noted that 647 women were killed in El Salvador in 2011.
 That is just one year in one little country.
 It is high time filmmakers stopped normalizing men hunting women on the big screen.
 It doesn't matter how many times Jamie Lee Curtis kills her pursuer at the end of the movie.
-That doesn't change the fact that for most of the movie she and many other girls and women are a man's prey.
+It doesn't change the fact that for most of the movie she and many other girls and women are a man's prey.

 © 2018 Alline Cormier